 At GitHub, we want to help everyone build better software, which is why we’re creating a company where anyone, regardless of what they look like or where they come from, can grow and succeed.
 We believe that when people with different perspectives, life experiences, and identities join us and thrive, we can build better products for developers all around the world.

-We’re looking for a Director of Diversity, Inclusion and Belonging to help us expand our work in building an inclusive culture where all Hubbers can bring their authentic selves to work, feel like they belong and are valued, and work in an environment that celebrates diverse perspectives and experiences.
+We’re looking for a Program Manager of Diversity, Inclusion and Belonging to help us expand our work in building an inclusive culture where all Hubbers can bring their authentic selves to work, feel like they belong and are valued, and work in an environment that celebrates diverse perspectives and experiences.

 Who you are:

-You’ve been in the business of building diverse, inclusive, and innovative teams for years, and you love both the scrappy and the strategic elements of your work.
+You’ve been committed to developing programs and initiatives that build and strengthen a diverse and inclusive workforce, and you love both the scrappy and the strategic elements of your work.
 You’ve diplomatically dismantled broken systems and cultural roadblocks to leave a lasting, positive impact on an organization.
 You’re a bit of a data and communications geek with a penchant for using all available channels to make even the most complex of concepts easier to understand.
 You have a growth mindset -- you’re excited to create something new and you’re great at bringing others along with you on this journey.

 In this role, you will have the opportunity to:

-- Establish a framework for measuring the impact and effectiveness of belonging, inclusion, and diversity initiatives, and their overall impact on culture and the Hubber experience.
+- Partner with People Analytics and Learning & Development Teams to measure the impact and effectiveness of belonging, inclusion, and diversity initiatives, and their overall impact on culture and the Hubber experience.

 - Demonstrated understanding and application of the concepts related to diversity, belonging, inclusion, as well as the contexts and cultures within organizations that impact the implementation and management of effective change efforts.